 You can read more about the project including a full transcript of the radio ballad in the project e-book.
 Click here to read!

 The book also contains many links to the project map which is located online here and is still open to be added to.
 Click here to visit the map!

 The Song of the Golden Road was funded by the National Lottery Heritage Fund through the Ein Cymdogaeth Werin Preseli Heartlands project part of the Great Place scheme which set out to celebrate the intangible heritage and unique landscape and culture of the Preselis.

 This project responds to two strands of the PLANED Heritage Lottery funded Preseli Heartlands project, part of the Great Places scheme; namely Routes to Roots and Our Museums.

 Routes to Roots aims to bring people together to explore and identify tangible and intangible heritage, current and past cultural and heritage activities and events, as well as existing heritage skills and skills gaps.
-Researched material will form the basis for heritage interpretation with different communities creating specific outputs in order to celebrate their local history.
+Researched material formed the basis for heritage interpretation with different communities creating specific outputs in order to celebrate their local history.